rdeabreu/calico-on-eks-hands-on/README.md

 > Please note if the cluster is in a different region it will not reflect the time of your workstation, that is the reason we are grabbing the time at what the resource was created

+> These reports are scheduled to run at a particular time (around 9:00 GMT).
+It is possible to run those on demand, but for a new created cluster, elastic will not have the enough amount of data to run them yet.
+So, potentially you will need to do the procedure below after a while.

 Download the pod definition below, which will allow us to run any of the reports on demand:

 ```